Table of Contents

 Soft dry cat food is essentially a dry type of cat food that is softer than kibble.

 For dental issues, your cat will often need their teeth removing.
 This can help ease the pain caused by decaying teeth and prevent the disease from progressing.
 This healing period after a dental operation to permanent issues like loss of teeth can also leave your cat’s mouth feeling overly sensitive.
-In some instances, cats can continue eating their beloved kibble, but often they need to switch to food that is softer.
+In some instances, cats can continue eating their beloved kibble, but often they need to switch to softer food.

 Special Needs of Kittens and Senior Cats

 On the other end of the age spectrum, kittens may sometimes experience difficulty when transitioning from their mother’s milk to adult dry food.
 Soft dry food can be used to facilitate this transition as a comfortable middle ground between to two.
 As your cat gets older and used to the soft dry food, you can gradually start introducing hard kibble.

 Transitioning to Wet Canned Food

 As well as helping kittens transition from milk to kibble, you may want to alter your cat’s food for whatever reason from a dry one to a wet one.
-Perhaps you have found a really good wet food to try, or your kitty might need to eat a special diet that has been recommended by your vet that only comes in the form of wet food.
+Perhaps you have found a great wet food you want to try, or maybe your kitty might need to eat a special diet that has been recommended by your vet that only comes in the form of wet food.

 Dry Vs. Wet Cat Food